 - If you are renting the space your business operates in, a copy of your lease agreement (which will also require special attention)

 - Any other pertinent financial documentation that proves profitability of the business

 In addition to this list, several other documents may need to be furnished during the process of listing and selling your business.
 Many of them may be specific to your business or industry.
 A Business Broker can help advise you on what is needed, and what can add value to the business, as they know what buyers are looking for and have the experience to know what can increase the market value of your business.
 Good record keeping will help you to be prepared for the day you decide to sell your business, but in the meantime, it will add value to it, and provide you will some insight into the company.
 Being prepared and able to pull business documents on demand will also reflect well on you and your business and impress buyers.
 After all, they are not only looking for a profitable business, but one that is well run and organized.

 If you are considering selling a business in the near future, or even further down the road, it is good to have a grasp on what you need to be ready to sell and how much your business is worth.
-CIBB has experience helping business owners to sell companies of all different sizes from every industry, profitably and confidentially.
+CIBB has experience helping business owners sell large and small Southwest Florida companies from every industry, profitably and confidentially.
 Call us to get the process started with a free, no-obligation business valuation.